rdang4/nintendo-database/Methodology (SQL)/README.md

 ### 🟥 **Problems/Hiccups**:

-There were quite a few problems I encountered during this process.
+There were a couple problems I encountered during this process:

 * The **```TO_DATE```** function.
 I preferred showing the name of the month followed by the number of day and then the year.
 I did learn afterward that it was probably better to store dates in a dedicated **```DATE```** column.
 For example: **"2017-03-03"** compared to **"Mar-03-2017"**.
 A lot of trial and error, but I settled with the default format.
 * Initially when creating the **```Nintendo.game```** table, I set the parameters for each column to be **```VARCHAR```**.
 This made no sense as scores and sale numbers are considered to be numerical integers.
 I made the changes accordingly.
-*

 <br />